 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
 The accompanying Schedules of Expenditures of Special Purpose Local Option Sales Tax ("SPLOST") proceeds is presented for purposes of additional analysis as required by the Official Code of Georgia Annotated ("O.C.G.A.") §48-8-121 and is not a required part of the basic financial statements.
 The accompanying Schedule of Expenditures of Transportation Special Purpose Local Option Sales Tax ("TSPLOST") proceeds is presented for purposes of additional analysis as required by the O.C.G.A. §48-8-269.5 and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and reconciling statements or to the basic financial statements themselves, and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Transportation Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Transportation Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Transportation Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Transportation Special
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Expenditures of Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Transportation Special Purpose Local Option Sales Tax Proceeds and the Schedule of Expenditures of Transportation Special Purpose Local Option Sales Tax Proceeds are fairly stated, in all material respects, in relation to the basic financial statements as a whole.